Chainsaw Age Limit For Kids (Parents Guide)

 The Author

-The minimum age for operating a chainsaw
+The minimum age for buying a chainsaw

-All kids are different
+All persons are different

-Some kids love adventures.
+Some person love adventures.
 Some are careless.

 They drive their cars at too much speed.
 They love to push things to the limit.